ktgw0316/LightZone/macosx/BUILD-macosx.md

 ## Testing your Build

-- Run LightZone, from the Eclipse run menu or from the command line with Ant.
+- Run LightZone, from the Eclipse run menu or from the command line with Gradle.
 - Navigate to a folder with some JPEGs, TIFFs or RAWs.
 Try all 3 if you have them; they are parsed with different libraries.
 - Make sure you can see the thumbnails at the bottom of the window.
 - Right-click an image thumbnail and choose Apply Style (any style) to test Batch Processing.